dakotamm/research_blog/_posts/2023-10-11-vfc-spatial-avg-ctd.md

 4. Potentially expand time range if not enough data available for initial conditions.
 5. Review plots of all casts in region/time period vs. average calculated cast.

 This will be a process of refinement as code improvements are made.
-Ultimately, these improvements will allow an effective and realistic initial condition for LO histories starting in 2013.
+Ultimately, these improvements will allow an effective and realistic initial condition for LO hindcasting starting in 2013.

 ---